log27/Iris_tf_estimator/README.md

 # Iris_tf_estimator

-Tensorflow Estimator Model for Iris Database
+Built a classfication model using tensoflow estimator for Iris database with an accuracy of about 97%